christian-vorhemus/autcar/docs/6_Customvision.md

 <img src="../images/precision_recall.png" width="400" />

-The model is the better, the more this curve is bent to the upper right corner.
+A perfect model would have 100% precision and 100% recall at all different threshold values which would bend the curve to the right corner.

-Now suppose we have a different model with a different curve - how do we compare these curves and get a metric which curve is better?
+Now suppose we have a second model with a different curve - how do we compare these curves and get a metric which curve is better?
 We could measure the **area under the curve** by calculating the integral between the lowest and highest precision-recall pair.
 In practice, we use an approximation by summing up the rectangles defined by precision multiplied with recall at a certain threshold.
 And this is called "Average Precision" (AP).

 ## Download and convert the model